zhudavi2/SP2-HDM/README.txt

 - When starting a new game, some statistics of each country will be logged out to the console.
 Something to look at while waiting for the game to load :)

 Known issues:
 - There's a possible issue where if a country is occupied for a long time, releasing all its regions would make the country extremely rich in resources momentarily.
-(Existed in SP2 V1.5.1)
+(Existed in SP2 V1.5.1.)
-- Some people have reported that in a multiplayer game, if your in-game nickname that you chose in the Multiplayer Lobby window is different from your nickname in your Game Options > Player (or sp2_cfg_client.xml), then if you change your country's name, your in-game nickname may also automatically change to your Options menu nickname.
+- Some people have reported that in a multiplayer game, if your in-game nickname that you chose in the Multiplayer Lobby window is different from your nickname on your Game Options > Player screen (or sp2_cfg_client.xml), then if you change your country's name, your in-game nickname may also automatically change to your Options menu nickname.
 I'm currently investigating; for now, if confusion is a concern, it's recommended that your Game Options nickname is the same as or similar to the nickname that you choose in the Multiplayer Lobby.
 (Existed in V3, maybe V2.)
+- After a country is conquered, it may still appear to suffer from covert actions for a while.
+(Existed in SP2 V1.5.1.)

 Future changes and "thoughts" in no particular order of priority:
 - Have LE, MYS, and EYS affect more than just the HDI.
 For example, all 3 could have some effect on birth and death rates, and MYS and EYS could affect resource growth.